Chaitanyassr/1password-teams-open-source/README.md

 See [Link to projects](https://github.com/gdgnoco)

 ### Snap<em>!</em>
-[Snap<em>!</em>](https://github.com/jmoenig/snap) is an educational programming langauge that allows students to build engaging projects while exploring deep concepts in computer science.
+[Snap<em>!</em>](https://github.com/jmoenig/snap) is an educational programming language that allows students to build engaging projects while exploring deep concepts in computer science.
 Students can share their projects on the [Snap!Cloud](https://github.com/bromagosa/snapCloud). https://snap.berkeley.edu

 ### The Beauty and Joy of Computing
 The Beauty and Joy of Computing is an introduction to computer science designed to broaden participation.
-High school and college students learn fudentals of CS and build personal projects while also exploring social impacts of computing. https://bjc.berkeley.edu
+High school and college students learn fundamentals of CS and build personal projects while also exploring social impacts of computing. https://bjc.berkeley.edu

 ### RiiConnect24